Indigenous languages * Native cultures * Native American nations * What's new on our site today!

-This is our collection of links to Assiniboine folktales and traditional stories that can be read online.
-We have indexed our Native American legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
+This is our index of Assiniboine folktales and traditional stories that can be read online.
+We have organized our Native American legends section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Assiniboines, the mythology of related tribes like the Stoney and Dakota Sioux tribes are very similar.

 *Icmá the Bear: